Hyperscore: History

 Hyperscore was originally developed by Morwaread Farbood in Tod Machover's Opera of the Future group at the Massachusetts Institute of Technology Media Lab.
 Early versions of the software allowed users to generate novel compositions from predefined motives by sketching lines indicating patterns of musical tension.
 In 2021, Hyperscore was re-developed by Peter Torpay, who earned his PhD in Machover's group at the MIT Media Lab.
 In the new version, scheduled for release in 2022, the graphical user interface has been updated and the application is web-based so that it will be broadly accessible.

 The application evolved to play a prominent role in the Toy Symphony.
 During an international tour of this project, children were given the opportunity to compose orchestral pieces using Hyperscore, which were then performed in concert along with other works utilizing traditional and technologically enhanced instruments and approaches.
 Hyperscore was also used extensively in Machover's series of City Symphonies, in which children and adults in cities around the world composed original music that was incorporated by Machover into orchestral works performed by major symphony orchestras.

 Current applications

 In 2004, Hyperscore became a commercial product under Harmony Line, Inc. The company created H-Lounge, an online music and ring tone-oriented social networking website dedicated to music makers who can upload mp3's or songs they have created with Hyperscore.
 The company closed in 2017.
 Subsequently, a nonprofit, New Harmony Line, was formed and acquired the license to Hyperscore.
-New Harmony Line is focused on re-developing Hyperscore as a web-based software application for music education, which it plans to make available to educators and the general public.
+In 2022, New Harmony Line released Hyperscore as a web-based software application available to the public and is now developing standards-based curriculums for music education in grades K-12.
+A version of Hyperscore was also released through Music First.